 In 2010 the Chameleons Montessori school community set up an Environmental Health Committee (EHC) to investigate the possible side effects of exposure to the crop spraying in the surrounding vineyards, specifically with regard to the health of all those at the school.
 The committee was made up of parents and staff at the school who consulted with various experts on the subject.

-Within the same year the EHC elicited the services of Prof. Leslie London at UCT to do in depth environmental testing on the school grounds.
-UCT tested air, grass & dust samples.
-The results of the testing were then discussed at a meeting of the following parties on 28th June 2011: Professor Leslie London of UCT, Nitida Wine Farm, the Departments of Environmental Health , Air Pollution, Agriculture & the Dept of Toxicology at Tygerberg Hospital, as well as the Chameleons EHC (to view the minutes of this meeting, see the link below).
-At this meeting it was agreed that the school could continue on the farm, providing that we follow the school’s Environmental Health Policy(to view this document, see the link below).
-This policy document was accepted by the members of the meeting.
+Within the same year the EHC elicited the services of Prof. Leslie London at UCT to do in-depth environmental testing on the school grounds.
+UCT tested air, grass and dust samples.
+The results of the testing were then discussed at a meeting of the following parties on 28th June 2011: Professor Leslie London of UCT, Nitida Wine Farm, the Departments of Environmental Health, Air Pollution, Agriculture & the Dept of Toxicology at Tygerberg Hospital, as well as the Chameleons EHC.
+At this meeting it was agreed that the school could continue on the farm, providing that we follow the school’s Environmental Health Policy.

 With the test results from UCT and the vineyard spraying policy in place Chameleon’s families were then better equipped to make a more informed decision about their child’s enrollment in the school.
 An informed consent letter is signed by each family upon enrolment into the school.